Oh my, this is a good one. I never would have thought to pair kale with tahini (thank you to my friend Peg for the suggestion), but it's great!

 The slightly bitter green kale does a happy dance with the acidic lemon and salty richness of the tahini sauce.
 Very easy to pull together.

 Would make an excellent addition to a Thanksgiving or holiday spread.
 Enjoy.
 (And as my dad says, eat your greens!)

 - 1 clove garlic, minced

-- 4 Tbsp tahini (use tahini made with toasted sesame seeds, not raw)
+- 4 tablespoons tahini (use tahini made with toasted sesame seeds, not raw)

 - 1 teaspoon dark sesame oil

-- 1 Tbsp toasted sesame seeds for garnish
+- 1 tablespoon toasted sesame seeds for garnish

 Serve, topped with a little sauce and toasted sesame seeds.